LeoHsiao1/pyexiv2/README.md

 ## Defects

-- Can only read the image less than 2G and modify the image less than 1G.
+- Can only read the image less than 2G and modify the image less than 1G. [related issue](https://github.com/Exiv2/exiv2/issues/1248)
 - Not thread safe.
+Because some global variables are used.
-- Cann't read/write image structure.
-Such as JPEG COM , DQT.
+- Can't read/write image structure which is not metadata, such as JPEG Comment , DQT(Define Quantization Table).

 ## Usage